timeout2x/ng2-radio-group/README.md

 # ng2-radio-group

+Ultimate set of select components that you ever need.
+All with angular2, no jquery.
 Checkbox group and radio group control for your angular2 applications.
 Does not depend of jquery.
 Please star a project if you liked it, or create an issue if you have problems with it.